docusign/extension-app-data-io-and-verification-reference-implementation/README.md

 ## Authentication
 This reference implementation supports two [authentication](https://developers.docusign.com/extension-apps/build-an-extension-app/it-infrastructure/authorization/) flows:
 * [Authorization Code Grant](https://developers.docusign.com/extension-apps/build-an-extension-app/it-infrastructure/authorization/#authorization-code-grant) – required for public extension apps
 * [Client Credentials Grant](https://developers.docusign.com/extension-apps/build-an-extension-app/it-infrastructure/authorization/#client-credentials-grant) – available to private extension apps.
-See [Choosing private distribution instead of public](https://developers.docusign.com/extension-apps/extension-apps-101/choosing-private-distribution/)
+See [Choosing private distribution instead of public](https://developers.docusign.com/extension-apps/extension-apps-101/choosing-private-distribution/).

 *Private extension apps can use either authentication method, but public extension apps must use Authorization Code Grant.*

-## Hosted Version (no setup required)
+## Hosted version (no setup required)
 You can use the hosted version of this reference implementation by directly uploading the appropriate manifest file located in the [manifests/hosted/](manifests/hosted) folder to the Docusign Developer Console.
-See [Upload your manifest and create the file archive app](#3-upload-your-manifest-and-create-the-connected-fields-app).
+See [Upload your manifest and create the extension app](#3-upload-your-manifest-and-create-the-extension-app).

 **Note:** The provided manifest includes `clientId` and `clientSecret` values used in the sample authentication connection.
 These do not authenticate to a real system, but the hosted reference implementation requires these exact values.